wggm01/ISL-RMRC-Intelligent-Systems-Laboratory/TDM/README.md

 >Communications: The robot will use the Asus Tinker Wifi  built in to communicate with the base station using the 2.4Ghz band using sockets.

->Human-robot interface: We are planning to make a base station with just a laptop running a graphical user interface that shows the video from the cameras and the data from the sensors.
+>Human-robot interface: It's planned to make a base station with just a laptop running a graphical user interface that shows the video from the cameras and the data from the sensors.

 .